rdicosmo/updateswh/README.md

 the archive, missing (grey) or not up to date (yellow), in which case clicking on the button triggers a save code now request.

+A brown color warns that the last archival visit did not succeed in full, so there may be issues that make archival not straightforward.

+An orange color indicates that the SWH rate limit has been hit: one needs to get and add an access token to overcome the limitation.

 A red color indicates that the API request of information for the repository did not succeed: this happens typically when one is visiting a repository that is not publicly accessible, and that naturally cannot be archived.

 ### Getting the extension for your browser